JoaquinLagares/good-first-issues/README.md

 ---

 **Ready to start debugging?
 Pick your first bug and begin!** 🚀

-**Next Steps:**
-1. Pick a track that matches your interests
-2. Read the first bug's README
-3. Examine the code
-4. Fix the bug
-5. Move to the next one
-6. Celebrate your progress!

 *Created with ❤️ for the next generation of developers.*